kcyt/r-cyclic-diffuser/README.md

 Release Timeline (Our team is committed to releasing this project as soon as we can):

-* October 2024: Training Scripts (Current) *Next update: Instructions and scripts for Preparing THuman2.0 Dataset.
+* October 2024: Training Scripts (Current) *New update: Instructions and scripts for Preparing THuman2.0 Dataset released.

 * October - November 2024: Pre-trained Model and Testing Scripts